-This article outlines the procedure used to extract the SPE charge templates for all in-ice DOMs in the IceCube detector using in-situ data from IC86.2011 to IC86.2016.
+represent an update to the modeled single photoelectron charge distribution previous used by IceCube, the TA0003 distribution.
 The result of this measurement was shown to be useful for improving the overall data/MC agreement as well as calibration of the individual PMTs.
 It also prompted a comparison between the shape of the SPE charge templates for a variety of hardware configurations and time dependent correlations.

-The subset of HQE DOMs were found to have a smaller peak-to-valley ratio relative to the Standard QE DOMs, as well as an overall $3.34 \pm 0.01\%$ lower mean charge.
-It was also found that the DOMs instrumented with the old toroids used for AC coupling (the first PMTs to be manufactured by Hamamatsu) had narrower and larger Gaussian component corresponding resulting in an increased peak-to-valley ratio of $14.0 \pm 0.6\%$ .
-This was found to be likely due to a change in the manufacturing over time rather than the actual AC coupling method.
+The subset of HQE DOMs were found to have a smaller peak-to-valley ratio relative to the Standard QE DOMs, as well as an overall $3.17 \pm 0.01\%$ lower average charge.
+It was also found that the DOMs instrumented with the old toroids used for AC coupling (the first PMTs to be manufactured by Hamamatsu) had narrower Gaussian component corresponding in an average increased peak-to-valley ratio of $14.36 \pm 0.01\%$.
+By assuming a relationship between the production time and serial number, this difference was shown to be likely due to a change in the manufacturing over time rather than the actual AC coupling method.
 No significant time dependence in any of the fitted parameters associated with the SPE charge templates over the investigated seasons was observed.
-A reassessment of the PMT gain settings found a systematic bias of $2.00 \pm 0.03\%$ with a standard deviation of 3.54%.
+A reassessment of the PMT gain settings found a systematic bias of $1.47 \pm 0.04\%$ with a standard deviation of 2.62%.

 The SPE charge templates were inserted into the MC simulation and the results were compared to the default TA0003 distribution.
 A significant improvement in the description of the variables total charge per DOM and total charge over the number of channels was shown.
-Analyses which rely on low-light occupancy measurements, may benefit from this update.
-As shown in the bright-to-dim ratios, the average mean charge for various light levels will not be affected by this update.
+Analyses which rely on low-light occupancy measurements, will benefit from this update.
+As shown in the bright-to-dim ratios, the average charge for various light levels will not be affected by this update.

-637 Acknowledgments
+Acknowledgments